Last Updated on: 6th July 2023, 07:14 pm

 With the assistance of pancreatic enzymes and bile produced in the liver, the stomach contents move through the duodenum and enter the jejunum.

-It absorbs nutrients, which enter the bloodstream for distribution to the body’s organs.
+It absorbs nutrients, which enter the bloodstream for distribution to the organs.

 The ileum is the final section of the small intestines.
-It weighs around 20-50% less than the jejunum, enabling a parrot to stay in the air while flying.
-It makes up about 60% of the entire small intestine length.
+It weighs 20-50% less than the jejunum, enabling a parrot to stay in the air while flying.
+It accounts for 60% of the small intestine length.

 Some fat, protein, and starch absorption occurs in the ileum, but it’s mainly a water, vitamin B12, and mineral absorption site.